 THE HORSESHOE CANYON DISTRICT

-The smallest district of the national park is also really meant for day-use activities (aka no camping).
-But because of its relative proximity to The Maze you could combine the two.
-This area is great for people looking to explore beautiful American Indian rock art.
+The smallest district of the national park is also really meant for day-use activities (mainly hiking).
+But because of its relative proximity to The Maze you could combine the two in one trip.
+This district is great for people looking to explore beautiful American Indian pictographs, for this area is home to the famous Great Gallery - a large array of artwork painted onto massive sandstone canyon walls.

 THE VISITOR CENTERS